scorchingoyster/therapy-dog/README.md

 # Therapy Dog (Deposit Forms)

-This is an Node.js and Ember application that provides:
+This is a Node.js and Ember application that provides:

   - flexible forms for collecting files and metadata,
   - an expression language for mapping form input to MODS and other XML schemas, and